Why You Need A Daily Zinc Supplement

 Zinc plays an integral role in supporting the immune system and proper growth and development.
 Research has recognized over 300 catalytically active Zinc metalloproteins and more than 2000 Zinc-dependent transcription factors involved in the gene expression of various proteins (1).
 Because the body does not produce Zinc naturally on its own, it is important to make sure you are getting the appropriate amount from food sources or through zinc supplementation.

-This post will introduce Zinc, what it is, why your body needs it, and how to make sure you are getting the right dose into your diet every day.
+This post will introduce Zinc, what it is, why your body needs it, and how to make sure you are getting the right amount into your diet every day.

 What Is Zinc?

-Zinc is an important micronutrient that helps maintain optimal health and well-being.
-This trace mineral is necessary for the immune system to function correctly.
-Zinc is involved in cell division, cell growth, wound healing, breakdown of carbohydrates, enhancing action insulin, and it is necessary for the sense of smell and taste (2).
+Zinc is an important micronutrient that helps support overall health and well-being.
+This trace mineral supports normal immune system function.
+Zinc is involved in cell division, cell growth, normal tissue maintenance, the breakdown of carbohydrates, and it contributes to a normal sense of smell and taste (2).
 In fact, Zinc is the second-most-abundant trace mineral in your body after Iron (3).
 It operates in every cell and is a key nutrient in the body’s ability to make proteins and DNA.

 Why Your Body Needs It

 Because the body has no specialist Zinc storage system, a daily intake of Zinc is needed to maintain a steady state (2).
-Zinc is crucial for the activity of over 300 enzymes that aid in metabolism, digestion, and nerve function – just to name a few.
-It is also critical for proper immune system function, skin health, DNA synthesis, and protein production.
+Zinc supports the activity of over 300 enzymes that contribute to normal metabolism, digestion, and nerve function – just to name a few.
+It also supports normal immune system function, skin health, DNA synthesis, and protein production.

-This chemical element also plays a role in cell growth and division and is vital for the senses of taste and smell.
+This essential mineral also plays a role in cell growth and division and supports a normal sense of taste and smell.
 If you are not getting an adequate amount of Zinc through food, the lack thereof could eventually lead to Zinc deficiency.

 Zinc Deficiency